jsk245/linear_optimization_calculator/README.md

 This is an example command using these options:

 `python calculator.py compare-simplex-speeds 500 1000 100 --print_reps`
+(Note: this will take probably around 10-15min to complete, but you should find that the vectorized version is almost 2000x faster)
 ## Format
 ### solve-mip
 I include 7 examples of files that solve-mip can read in this repo.
 Here are some general rules to be followed: